Bail Lawyer Los Angeles

 The bail process described above applies only in adult court.
 Juveniles do not have a right to bail in delinquency proceedings.
 Police, Probation, or a Judge determines whether a juvenile will be released or will remain in custody while the case is pending.
 Refer to the Juvenile Defense page for more information.

-For more information about bail or your case in general, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+For more information about bail or your case in general, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.